 Thank you to all who joined us for the public meeting on June 14, 2017.
+The presentation from the meeting is available here.
 If you missed the meeting, or just want to provide additional comment, you can access all the information from the meeting and provide comment online here: parkplanning.nps.gov/Georgetowncanalplan The deadline for comments for this phase is July 14, 2017

 Georgetown Canal Plan